 Micah Hadley has aspired to his current position since the first of three stints with Iskashitaa in 2014.
 He has worked at the intersection of food security, environmental/economic sustainability, and creative social justice for more than seven years, focusing on partnerships in long-term, community-directed projects.
 From 2012-14 Hadley was a researcher with Buddhism for Social Development Action (Kampong Cham, Cambodia) in an ongoing project to build sustainable sources of income for community members living with HIV; he interned onsite in 2013.
 In 2014 he worked with Vida y Esperanza in Cochabamba, Bolivia, to design a hydroponic horse-feeding system for their urban equine therapy program for at-risk youth.
 Hadley received his BA in Sociology-Anthropology and Spanish in 2015.
 Outside of Iskashitaa he enjoys performing music, creating socially engaged sculpture, and long walks on the Rillito.

-Jack Speelman is a student at the University of Arizona, studying Mechanical Engineering with a Minor in Spanish Language.
-Between class and work, he has been volunteering with Iskashitaa for over a year, assisting with harvests, office work, compost, events, and more.
+Jack Speelman is a student at the University of Arizona and Pima Community College, studying Mechanical Engineering and CNC Machining, with a Minor in Spanish Language.
+He has been with Iskashitaa for over two years, leading harvests, events, and more.
+Jack is now working with interns to develop community outreach and organization efficiency.
 He is particularly interested in the complete cycle of produce, from growing to harvest to processing to disposal, and ultimately to growing again.

 Marco Martin Cowan